 7. Hand Hotel Bed & Breakfast, Fairplay

-If you are searching for haunted accommodation in Colorado, you cannot go wrong with the Hand Hotel Bed & Breakfast in Fairplay.
+If you search for haunted accommodation in Colorado, you cannot go wrong with the Hand Hotel Bed & Breakfast in Fairplay.
 The hotel has 11 rooms, and each one of them has its own ghost story to tell!

-Not only is the Stanley Hotel, one of the most haunted hotels in Colorado, but it is quite possibly one of the most infamous hotels in the entire world.
+Not only is the Stanley Hotel one of the most haunted places in Colorado, but it is quite possibly one of the most infamous hotels in the entire world.
 Why?
-Well, to put it simply, this is the inspiration for the Overlook Hotel in Stephen King’s creepy novel The Shining!
+To put it simply, this is the inspiration for the Overlook Hotel in Stephen King’s creepy novel The Shining!

 9. Black Monarch Hotel, Victor